IntelRealSense/realsense-ros/realsense_ros_slam/README.md

 - `double`
 - Sets the maximum depth of interest for the occupancy map, in meters.

-The files will be saved in the realsense_ros_slam directory.

 ## Usage

 To run the slam engine: